-- With Mashed Potatoes.
-These Instant Pot Mashed Potatoes and Crockpot Mashed Potatoes are my hands-down favorites and also great for a crowd.
+- Potatoes.
+These Instant Pot Mashed Potatoes and Crockpot Mashed Potatoes are my favorites and also great for a crowd.
 Garlic Mashed Potatoes and Oven Roasted Potatoes would be tasty too!
 (For a similar, potato-free option, try my Mashed Cauliflower.)

-- With Pasta.
+- Pasta.
 Wide, flat noodles such as pappardelle are our favorite.
 If possible, see if you can purchase fresh pasta from the refrigerated section of your grocery store.
 It’s worth it!
 I think this Garlic Pasta could also be nice.

-- With Bread.
+- Bread.
 For mopping up every morsel!
-Try my No Knead Focaccia or pick up a crusty loaf from a bakery.
+Try my No Knead Focaccia, Rosemary Olive Oil Bread, or pick up a crusty loaf from a bakery.

 Recommended Tools to Make this Recipe